teambit/cleargraph/src/abstract-graph/README.md

 ***edge(v, w)***

-Returns the label for the edge (v, w) if the graph has an edge between v and w with the optional name.
+Returns the labels object for the edge (v, w) if the graph has an edge between v and w.
 Returned undefined if there is no such edge in the graph.
 The name parameter is only useful with multigraphs. v and w can be interchanged for undirected graphs.
 Takes O(1) time.

 ***edges()***